codeguy/php-the-right-way/_posts/08-02-01-Test-Driven-Development.md

 ## Test Driven Development

+From Wikipedia:

+>> Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: first the developer writes a failing automated test case that defines a desired improvement or new function, then produces code to pass that test and finally refactors the new code to acceptable standards.
+Kent Beck, who is credited with having developed or 'rediscovered' the technique, stated in 2003 that TDD encourages simple designs and inspires confidence

+There are several different types of testing that you can do for your application

+### Unit Testing

 Unit Testing is a programmatical approach to ensure functions, classes and methods are working as expected, from the point you build them all the way through the development cycle.
 By checking values going in and out of various functions and methods, you can make sure the internal logic is